 The other factor making the fighting games scene a toxic gaming community is the eagerness and confidence of its least-educated members.
 Misinformation is rife within fighting games, and people are quick to give opinions on titles that they’ve never even played.
 While the FGC can showcase the best in gaming communities, it can also be one of the most negative and ill-informed.

 Call of Duty’s heyday in the early 2010s defined a generation of video games, but the origin of console-based multiplayer shooters can be traced to 2004’s Halo 2.
-Halo is the icon of multiplayer shooters on Xbox, and many of the harassment complaints connected to Xbox Live are a result of Halo games taken personally.
+Halo is the icon of multiplayer shooters on Xbox but has become one of the most toxic games.
+In fact, many of the harassment complaints connected to Xbox Live are a result of Halo games taken personally.

 Like Call of Duty, content creators and professional Halo esports players aren’t afraid to bring toxicity to the most visible level of the game.
 There are even celebrity trolls that make a living recording themselves disrupting multiplayer matches and posting the results on YouTube.
 It shouldn’t be a surprise that the community that invented teabagging is our fourth most toxic gaming community.